minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 ), caption: [Representative's Voting Positions]) <mind-changers>

-Out of 568 representatives who voted on more than one of the six roll-call votes, only 23 representatives changed their voting behaviour, and of these 23 representatives, there were 31 vote changes in total, as seen in @mind-changers.
+Out of 568 representatives who voted on more than one of the six roll-call votes, only 23 representatives changed their voting behavior, and of these 23 representatives, there were 31 vote changes in total, as seen in @mind-changers.
 Moreover, the frequency of these successively scheduled votes—held in 2013, 2016, 2017, 2018, 2019, and 2021—increases the likelihood that representatives